Here's what happens if you take the drug Bill Cosby said he obtained for sex

-Authorities announced criminal charges on Wednesday against Bill Cosby relating to the investigation of an alleged sexual assault that took place more than a decade ago.

-Cosby was charged with aggravated indecent assault, a first-degree felony — making this the first criminal case against him regarding his conduct with women.

-In July, Cosby acknowledged he obtained drugs to give to women he wanted to have sex with during the 1960s and ’70s.
-He has been accused of — but hasn’t admitted to — sexual assault and rape.
+Bill Cosby has admitted he obtained drugs to give to women he wanted to have sex with during the 1960s and ’70s.
+He’s been accused of — but hasn’t admitted to — sexual assault and rape.

-When all of this was happening, so-called date-rape drugs didn’t exist.
-There were no “roofies” (slang for Rohypnol), no “easy lay” (slang for GHB, or gamma-hydroxybutyric acid), no Ketamine.
+When all of this was happening, so-called “date rape” drugs didn’t exist yet.
+There were no “roofies,” (slang for Rohypnol), no “easy lay,” (slang for GHB, or gamma hydroxybutyric acid), no Ketamine.

-Yet Cosby acknowledged that he got seven prescriptions from a Los Angeles doctor for quaaludes, lab-produced pills that act to suppress the central nervous system, which slows heart rate and can make users feel relaxed or sedated.
+Yet Cosby admitted to getting seven prescriptions from a Los Angeles doctor for quaaludes, lab-produced pills that act to suppress the central nervous system, which slows heart rate and can make users feel relaxed or sedated.

 The drugs, which soared in popularity in the ’70s, were taken off the market in the US in 1983 because they were linked with a high risk of abuse.

-Quaaludes’ effects — which can include sleepiness and a sense of euphoria — are strikingly similar to those of modern date-rape drugs, including alcohol.
+Quaadludes’ effects — which can include sleepiness and a sense of euphoria — are strikingly similar to that of modern date rape drugs, including alcohol.
 (Booze is “the drug most commonly used to help commit sexual assault,” according to the US Department of Health.)

 A brief history of quaaludes

-Quaaludes, or methaqualone, were first produced in labs in India in 1955; the scientists who made the drug were trying to find a cure for malaria.
-While the drug was ineffective against the disease, it appeared to work as a sedative.
-After the drug was patented in 1962, doctors in the UK began prescribing it to patients who had trouble sleeping; it started being widely used in the US in the ’70s.
+Quaaludes, or methaqualone, were first produced in labs in India in 1955; the scientists who made the drug were trying to find a malaria cure.
+While it was ineffective against the disease, it appeared to work as a sedative.
+After it was patented in 1962, doctors in the UK began prescribing it to patients who had trouble sleeping; it started being widely used in the US in the ’70s.

 As early as the late 1960s, people at dance clubs were using quaaludes, known then as “disco biscuits.”
 By the ’80s, they were outlawed.